Big Beautiful Man

 - In the Super Mario Bros. series, Bowser is very attracted to himself, and considers himself to be the epitome of physique and manliness.
 But strangely, though he is very obviously chubby, he doesn't necessarily seem to see himself as chubby, at least until a particularly amusing scene in Mario & Luigi: Bowser's Inside Story.

-- Mario is rather round, though he's leaned down in recent years.
+- Mario is rather round, though he's slimmed down in recent years.

 - Luigi, while taller than Mario, has a similarly sized paunch.